We open eyes underwater for the first time... building confidence, inclusivity and fostering ocean stewardship.

 Currently, most of our work is in South Africa.

-For many children and youth along the South African coastline, the thought of the ocean conjures feelings of fear, doubt or unattainable joy.
+For many children along the South African coastline, the thought of the ocean conjures feelings of fear, doubt or unattainable joy.
 The communities we work with live walking distance to the ocean but has little to no real experience beyond the beach.

 HOW WE DO IT